dmanlfc/arcade1up/Latte Panda/model3/README.md

 make

-6. Now move to the binary directory to create directories & ini file
+6. Now move to the binary directory to create emulators required directories & move the ini & xml files

 cd bin

 mkdir Config NVRAM Saves

-cp ../Config/Supermodel.ini Config
+cp ../Config/.
+Config

 7. Once complete copy the contents of the bin directory to /opt/retropie/emulators/model3/